Israel, Iran attacks: How the Iron Dome defence system is working against missile strikes

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-Its success rate is greater than 90 per cent, according to Israeli defence firm Rafael Advanced Defence Systems, which helped design the Dome, and has been credited with saving countless civilian lives.
+Prior to the current attacks its success rate had been greater than 90 per cent, according to Israeli defence firm Rafael Advanced Defence Systems, which helped design the Dome.

 What is the Iron Dome and how does it work?